-- It is strongly recommended that Server implementations that offer TLS [RFC5246] should use TCP port 8883 (IANA service name: secure-mqtt). - 3503 Security is a fast changing world, so always use the latest recommendations when designing a secure 3504 solution. - 3506 There are a number of threats that solution providers should consider.
-For example: - Devices could be compromised - Data at rest in Clients and Servers might be accessible - Protocol behaviors could have side effects (e.g. "timing attacks") - Denial of Service (DoS) attacks - Communications could be intercepted, altered, re-routed or disclosed - Injection of spoofed MQTT Control Packets - MQTT solutions are often deployed in hostile communication environments.
-In such cases, implementations will often need to provide mechanisms for: - Authentication of users and devices - Authorization of access to Server resources - Integrity of MQTT Control Packets and application data contained therein - Privacy of MQTT Control Packets and application data contained therein - 3519 3520

-- As a transport protocol, MQTT is concerned only with message transmission and it is the implementer's responsibility to provide appropriate security features.
-This is commonly achieved by using TLS [RFC5246]. - 3524 - 3525 In addition to technical security issues there could also be geographic (e.g. U.S.-EU Privacy Shield - 3526 Framework [USEUPRIVSH]), industry specific (e.g. PCI DSS [PCIDSS]) and regulatory considerations - 3527 (e.g. Sarbanes-Oxley [SARBANES]). - 3528

-3529 5.2 MQTT solutions: security and certification

-- An implementation might want to provide conformance with specific industry security standards such as NIST Cyber Security Framework [NISTCSF], PCI-DSS [PCIDSS]), FIPS-140-2 [FIPS1402] and NSA Suite B [NSAB]. - 3533
+3508 3509 3510 3511 MQTT is a transport protocol specification for message transmission, allowing implementers a choice of network, privacy, authentication and authorization technologies.
+Since the exact security technologies chosen will be context specific, it is the implementer's responsibility to include the appropriate features as part of their design.
+3512 3513 3514 MQTT Implementations will likely need to keep pace with an evolving security landscape.
+3515 3516 3517 This Chapter provides general implementation guidance so as not to restrict choices available and is therefore non-normative.
+This should not detract from its importance.
+3518 3519 3520 It is strongly recommended that Server implementations that offer TLS [RFC5246] should use TCP port 8883 (IANA service name: secure-mqtt).
+3521 There are a number of threats that solution providers should consider.
+For example: 3522 Devices could be compromised 3523 Data at rest in Clients and Servers might be accessible 3524 Protocol behaviors could have side effects (e.g. "timing attacks") 3525 Denial of Service (DoS) attacks 3526 Communications could be intercepted, altered, re-routed or disclosed 3527 Injection of spoofed MQTT Control Packets 3528 3529 3530 MQTT solutions are often deployed in hostile communication environments.
+In such cases, implementations will often need to provide mechanisms for: 3531 Authentication of users and devices 3532 Authorization of access to Server resources 3533 Integrity of MQTT Control Packets and application data contained therein 3534 Privacy of MQTT Control Packets and application data contained therein 3535 3536 In addition to technical security issues there could also be geographic (e.g. U.SEU Privacy Shield 3537 Framework [USEUPRIVSH]), industry specific (e.g. PCI DSS [PCIDSS]) and regulatory considerations 3538 3539 (e.g. Sarbanes-Oxley [SARBANES]).
+3339 3540 5.2 MQTT solutions: security and certification 3541 3542 3543 An implementation might want to provide conformance with specific industry security standards such as NIST Cyber Security Framework [NISTCSF], PCI-DSS [PCIDSS]), FIPS-140-2 [FIPS1402] and NSA Suite B [NSAB].
+3544